1940-1945. The resistance in the dutch province of Limburg

 - Police - Nijmegen - Limburg + -

 During the Second World War, detective Oolbekkink was a member of a resistance group in Nijmegen in which in particular a number of police officers were active.
-The group carried out an attack on the traitor Ederveen on the Daalseweg on September 24, because he knew too much.
-However, …
+The group carried out an attack on …

 This person is not (yet?) listed on the walls of the chapel.